hanimsofia/Implement-Load-Balancing-on-Compute-Engine/README.md

 ## Sample Answer
-Checkout the collapsed section for each task!! :star:
+Checkout the collapsed section for each task!! :stuck_out_tongue: